buan0001/strlib/README.md

-# This is a simple terminal-based converter program written in C.
+# This is a homebrewed string library, sort of matching the string methods of the String object in JS - no regex methods for now, though

 **Important note: To run the program you need a C-compiler!
 The bash script relies on the gcc compiler being installed**